 On the other hand, if you are arriving in Santorini via cruise ship then you will get down at the Old Port that’s directly beneath Fira and very different from Athinios.
 The cruise ships will anchor in the bay and then small boats (tenders) will come up and meet the ship.
 These take the passengers from the cruise ship to the dock and then everyone joins the queue to ride up in the cable car.
 You need to follow the left side road towards Santozeum and the cable car station will be visible after a few meters.

-Many tourists mistakenly think that the cable car station is beside Athinios whereas the fact is that the distance between Old Port Fira and Athinios is 8 km.
-The Cable car station beside Old port Fira is not at a walking distance from Athinios unless you want to hike up 8 km lugging heavy luggage along steep uneven terrain.
+Many tourists mistakenly think that the cable car station is beside Athinios Port whereas the fact is that the distance between Old Port of Fira and Athinios Port is 8 km.
+The Cable car station is located next to the Old Port and it is not within walking distance from Athinios Port unless you want to hike up 8 km lugging heavy luggage along steep uneven terrain.